agilly/lao_bytecode/lao_messages_app_variable_width/README (Understanding_preprocess_string.py).md

 * **`phrase_lengths[]`**: An array indicating the length (number of grapheme clusters) of each phrase.
 * **`num_phrases`**: A constant defining the total number of phrases.

-This structure allows your embedded device to efficiently retrieve any specific phrase by simply looking up its start index and length.
+This structure allows the arduino to efficiently retrieve any specific phrase by looking up its start index and length.

 ```python
 import os
 def write_index_list_to_header(index_list, filename="./arduino_code/phrases_to_display.h"):